 Privacy and Cookies Policy

-Protecting the confidentiality and security of client information is paramount to our business.
+Protecting the confidentiality and security of client information and personal data is paramount to our business.

-We are BestX Ltd, trading as BestX Ltd. We are registered in England and Wales under company number 09969413 and have our registered office at 23 Finsbury Circus, London, England, EC2M 7EA.
+We are BestX Ltd, trading as BestX Ltd. We are registered in England and Wales under company number 09969413 and have our registered office at 20 Churchill Place, London, England, E14 5HJ.

-For the purpose of data protection legislation as defined in the Data Protection Act 2018 (including the General Data Protection Regulation (GDPR) 2016) BestX Ltd is the data controller of any personal data which you may provide to us or which we may collect from third parties about you and/or which we may collect when you access our website.
+For the purpose of data protection legislation as defined in the General Data Protection Regulation 2016/679 (GDPR) and as implemented by the Data Protection Act 2018 BestX Ltd is the data controller of any personal data which you may provide to us or which we may collect from third parties about you and/or which we may collect when you access our website.

-We are committed to complying with the requirements of all relevant data protection legislation in force from time to time and to respecting the privacy rights of individuals.
-We take data protection compliance very seriously and have policies in place to ensure that we comply with our obligations.
+We are committed to complying with the requirements of all applicable data protection legislation in force from time to time and to respecting the privacy rights of individuals.
+We take data protection compliance very seriously and have policies in place and conduct regular training to ensure that our employees comply with our obligations.

-In particular you may request a copy of any personal data held by us about you upon written application.
-If you believe that any personal information we hold about you is incorrect or incomplete, please advise us immediately.
-Any information found to be incorrect will be corrected promptly.
+You may at any time in writing request a copy of any personal data held by us about you.
+If you believe that any personal data we hold is incorrect or incomplete, please advise us at the earliest opportunity and we will promptly correct any inaccuracies.

-While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to your name and email address ("Personal Information").
-We may collect and process Personal Information about you including, but not limited to, information you provide:
+While using our Service, we may ask you to provide us with certain personally identifiable data that can be used to contact or identify you such as your name and email address .
+We may collect, store and process your personal data you may provide to us, such as:

-- when you contact us in person, on our website, over the telephone, by e-mail or by post;
+· when you contact us in person, provide us with your business card, or communicate with us via our website, over the telephone, by e-mail or by post;

-Why will we process your personal information and how will we us it?
+Why will we process your personal data and how will we use it?

 We may use your personal data to:

-- provide you with information, products or services that you request from us;
+· provide you with information, products or services that you request from us or which we believe may be of interest to you;

-- contact you with newsletters, marketing or promotional materials and other information, for example, new products and services, if you have expressly consented to us that you agree to be contacted in this way.
-If you initially wish for us to use your personal data in this way, but you change your mind later you can withdraw your consent at any time.
+· contact you with newsletters, marketing or promotional materials and other information, for example, new products and services, if you have expressly consented to us that you agree to be contacted in this way.
+(You may at any time change your mind and withdraw any consents you have given in relation to your personal data).

-Who may we disclose your personal information to?
+Who may we disclose your personal data to?

-We may disclose your personal information to any member of our group, which means our subsidiaries, as defined in the UK Companies Act 2006.
+We may disclose your personal data to any member of our group, which means our subsidiaries and affiliates, as defined in the UK Companies Act 2006.

 We may disclose your information to third parties if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our contracts with you; or to protect our rights, property, or our safety and/or the safety of our customers, or others.